Noaaan/MythicMetals/PATCHNOTES.md

 Platinum is now slightly less common in caves (discard chance up).
 Slightly increased the spawn chance of Calcite Kyber.
 Legendary Banglum Armor is now repaired with ingots instead of chunks.
+Copper Armor is now more conductible.
+Please be careful in thunderstorms.
 Increased the durability of the following armor sets (largest to smallest increase):
 - Carmot
 - Steel